xxxxbrandieeee/close-reading-analysis/README.md

 | `AI_Single_APPROVED.xlsx` | AI-Single | 115 |
 | `AI_Multiple_APPROVED.xlsx` | AI-Multiple | 144 |

-Each file contains one row per participant.
 A full description of all columns is available in the [data dictionary](https://github.com/xxxxbrandieeee/close-reading-data-dictionary).

 ### Performance Scores